garred/only_fighters/README.md

 A simple game made in Pygame for the subject _TDDD23 Design and Programming of Computer Games_.

+_Only Fighters_ is a 2D top-down action-tactical game, where you control a fighter that kills waves of enemies with different weapons.

+The game is still undone and lacks basic functionalities, but it is playable.
+For now there is no more than three tiny levels, and nothing happens when you finish.
+You could make your own maps with _Tiled_ map editor (http://www.mapeditor.org/), and changing the line in `app.py` where map is loaded to run your map.
+You can use the existing maps as example.

+## Requirements

+Python 3 and pygame.
+Maybe something more.

+## Installation

+Just launch `python main.py`.

+## Controls

+Players can move, punch, slash, roll and pickup things.
+First player uses arrows, space, and `n`, `m` and `,` keys.
+Second player uses `w`, `a`, `s`, `d` for direction and shift, `z`, `x`, `c`.

 ## TDDD23 Game Project Plan "Only fighters"

+This game is made as a project for "Design and Programming of Computer Games" course in Linköping University.
+This section is an early planning of the game, and the game suffered a lot of changes since them.

 ### Game Idea

 The main character (a soldier) fights waves of enemies, with weapons obtained from them, and managing an increasing party of allies.

 #### Game style